mschubert/clustermq/README.md

 pacman -S zeromq # Arch Linux
 ```

-Then install the `clustermq` package in R (which automatically installs the
+Then install the `clustermq` package in R from CRAN:
-`rzmq` package as well) from CRAN:

 ```r
 install.packages('clustermq')